txt/aa24/docs/03landscape2.md

 - amount of data needed to support the result grows exponentially with dimensions

-High-dimensional data can be approximated in lower dimension
+## High-dimensional data can be approximated in lower dimensions

 - **Continuity Assumption:**  Points which are closer to each other are more likely to have the same output label.
 - **Cluster Assumption:**  Data can be divided into discrete clusters and points in the same cluster are more likely to share an output label.
 - **Manifold Assumption:**   high dimensional data can be randomly projected into a lower dimensional  space while controlling the distortion in the pairwise distances.